 Stop paying full price for tennis gear!
 Get deals on shoes, racquets & more up to 70% off.

-The Vcore Pro is one of the most maneuverable racquets on the market.
+The Percept is one of the most maneuverable racquets on the market.
 It is one of Yonex’s best options for net players and it performs well from anywhere on the court.

 For those used to finishing points at the net, it’s hard to knock this racquet for being anything but reliable.

-There really are no major drawbacks to this racquet, especially in the hands of advanced players.
+There are no major drawbacks to this racquet, especially in the hands of advanced players.

 Model | Technical Differences | Result In Performance |